-Emily Mathison has been part of the McQueens team for four and a half years and she has a unique take on the place, having worked in all major departments.
+Emily Mathison has been part of the McQueens team for almost 7 years and she has a unique take on the place, having worked in all major departments.
 From shop to school, contracts to events, Emily has done it all!
-We spoke to her about flowers and fun times at McQueens, and her latest promotion – head tutor at McQueens Flower School.
+We spoke to her about flowers and fun times at McQueens, and her latest promotion – McQueens Events Manager.

 Where did your interest in flowers come from?